 The Harris Theater’s mission is to be Chicago’s home for music and dance, a vision which was set in motion by some of the city’s boldest women over forty years ago.
 Today, the Harris Theater for Music and Dance is a testament to the vital role that the arts play in Chicago.

 The road to the Harris Theater began in the 1980s — the performing arts were feverishly, pulsatingly alive in Chicago.
 Dozens of new music, dance, and theater companies emerged, while stalwart organizations experienced exciting growth.
-What the city lacked, however, was adequate space for its mid-size companies: those which had outgrown the storefront venues, but were too niche, young, or fledgling to fill the large houses.
+What the city lacked, however, was adequate space for its mid-size companies: those which had outgrown the storefront venues, but whose work and audiences were not suited to the city's larger houses.

 The leaders of these companies formed a coalition to lobby for adequate space.
 They came up empty: a space that accommodated the companies’ artistic goals did not exist, and theater owners and funders were unable or unwilling to invest in one that would.
 Discouraged but not defeated, the companies resigned themselves to what the city had to offer, nonetheless dreaming of a solution.

 In 1990, the John D. and Catherine T. MacArthur Foundation released a 157-page study, "The Arts in Chicago."
 The research confirmed what the artistic community already knew all too well: the city was in desperate need of a venue which suited the needs of its flourishing performing arts companies and audiences.
 In terms of attendance and variety, Chicago’s arts scene had never been more robust.
 The city boasted nearly 100 musical ensembles and 50 dance companies and presenting groups.